root-project/web/manual/graphics/index.md

 ### Accessing the active pad

-- Use the global variable `gPad`, to access the active pad.
+- Use the global variable `gPad` to access the active pad.

 For more information on global variables, → see [ROOT classes, data types and global variables]({{ '/manual/root_classes_data_types_and_global_variables' | relative_url }})